Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Numerical Experiments

-where $\Sb\in \mR^{s\times n}$ is the sketch matrix.
-We consider three sketching methods, one dense (slow and accurate) and two sparse variants (fast but less accurate). (i) Gaussian sketch: we let $\Sb_{i,j}\stackrel{iid}{\sim} \N(0, 1)$. (ii) CountSketch \citep{Clarkson2017Low}: for each column of $\Sb$, we randomly pick a row and generate a Rademacher variable. (iii) LESS-Uniform \citep{Derezinski2021Newton}: for each row of $\Sb$, we randomly pick a fixed number of nonzero entries and generate a Rademacher variable for each one.
-We let the number of nonzero entries of each row to be $0.1d$.
-The sketches are then scaled appropriately so that $\mE[\hHb(\xb)]=\Hb(\xb)$.
+(ii) CountSketch \citep{Clarkson2017Low}: for each column of $\Sb$, we randomly pick a row and realize a Rademacher variable.

+(iii) LESS-Uniform \citep{Derezinski2021Newton}: for each row of $\Sb$, we randomly pick a fixed number of nonzero entries and realize a Rademacher variable in each nonzero entry.~We~let the number of nonzero entries in each row to be $0.1d$.